Tent Fabric

 UV_Testing

-How do you know if UV test results from one vendor to the next are giving you an accurate comparison?
-How do you know what the test results actually mean as it relates to real world UV performance?
+How do you know if UV test results from one vendor to the next give you an accurate comparison?
+How do you know what the test results mean regarding actual world UV performance?
 UV testing can be a very confusing area of product formulation and product evaluation.
-The complexity starts with the fact that there are several different testing processes that can be used to evaluate ultraviolet light exposure.
+The complexity starts with several different testing processes that can be used to evaluate ultraviolet light exposure.

 • QUV (A & B)